Smart Context settings

 <item ...>boundaries). - Keeps metadata attached to each item.

-- Most language models benefit from the XML format
+- Most language models handle the XML structure well.

 {{FILE_TREE}}